SpiceMerchant1337/odin-landing-page/README.md

 # odin-landing-page

-Landing page assignment for The Odin Project.
+Landing page assignment for The Odin Project, any personal notes and credits will be found here.

+Credits:
+Photo by Victor Freitas: https://www.pexels.com/photo/person-holding-pendant-light-973506/